 It’s important to note that ground screws are purely for the foundation of the building.
 So they will follow the lay of the land, which can mean the head of the screws will be visible.
 You may wish to add additional landscaping to hide these heads and help the building fit within its surroundings.

-In a recent project with NMD, we asked for their help with a cliff facing site with restricted coastal access.
+In a recent project, ground screws were used to help with a cliff-facing site with restricted coastal access.

 The results were perfect…